Xiaopengli1/Xiaopengli1.github.io/_pages/about.md

 [//]: # (<a href='https://scholar.google.com/citations?user=tkis1Q0AAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>)

 # 🔥 News
-- **2026.04:** &nbsp;Our Paper <a href="https://arxiv.org/abs/2511.20072">MTA: A Merge-then-Adapt Framework for Personalized Large Language Models</a> is accepted to ACL 2026 main conference.
+- **2026.04:** &nbsp;My Paper <a href="https://arxiv.org/abs/2511.20072">MTA: A Merge-then-Adapt Framework for Personalized Large Language Models</a> is accepted to ACL 2026 main conference.
 - **2026.04:** &nbsp;Our Tutorial <a href="">Bridging Personalization and AI: From RAG to Agent</a> is accepted to SIGIR 2026.
 - **2026.04:** &nbsp;My paper <a href="">Personalized Deep Research: A User‑Centric Framework, Dataset, and Hybrid Evaluation for Knowledge Discovery</a> is accepted to SIGIR 2026 Resource Track.
 - **2026.03:** &nbsp;I am honored to serve as a reviewer for TPAMI.